 There's nothing wrong with having a wedding without dinner.
 If you're thinking of going down this nontraditional route for your wedding reception, you're definitely not alone.
 A wedding without dinner, however, is not necessarily a wedding without food—but removing a traditional, seated dinner leaves you with endless possibilities, from a whimsical candy buffet to tapas stations with delicious foods from all over the world.
-Not only will this approach save you money, it can also allow you to get really creative—the sky's the limit.
+Not only will this approach save you money, but it can also allow you to get really creative—the sky's the limit.

 Meet the Expert

 Christiane Lehman is a Philadelphia-based wedding planner and the owner of Truly You Events.